hiteshjuneja/Churn-Reduction/README.md

 # Churn-Reduction

-In today’s age, competition is high in every sector.
+In today’s age, competition is high in every sector of industry.
 Although, machine learning cannot always help in every sector but in some sectors it definitely can.

-One of the problems faced by the companies is to find new customers.
-Companies find it more expensive to acquire a new customer than to keep their existing one from leaving.
-This problem can be alleviated if the companies can predict whether a person will become the customer or not by looking at his past behavior, we hope to achieve this by building a classification model, this is where machine learning comes in.
+One of the problems faced by the companies is to find new customers, so companies always try to make good relationship with there customer because its more expensive to acquire a new customer than to keep their existing one from leaving.
+This problem can be alleviated if the companies can predict whether a person will remain the customer or will left, by looking at his past behavior, we hope to achieve this by building a classification model of machine learning.

 Below is a description of project files: